Tanks for all the memories: Granddad the lungfish dies

 - Australian lungfish 'Granddad' passes away

-- Fish, the last living link with the aquarium's earliest history, was estimated to be over 100 years old
+- Fish, the last living link with the aquarium's earliest history, was estimated to be around 100 years old

-(CNN)He was the one that didn't get away -- eventually living for nearly a century.
+(CNN)He was the one that didn't get away -- eventually living for around a century.

 Chicago's Shedd Aquarium has announced the passing of their oldest-living resident, an Australian lungfish named Granddad.